SaraKhad-95/SaraKhad-95/README.md

 ### Hi , I'm Sara based in Italy👋

-I'm a Junior Front End Developer who is passionate about writing code, solving problems and building software.
+I'm a Junior Front End Developer who is passionate about writing code and solving problems.

 - 🔭 I’m currently student at Develhope.
 - 📚 I’m currently learning Angular.